Dorota Świeniewicz

-Dorota Świeniewicz (born 27 July 1972) is a Polish volleyball player, a member of Poland women's national volleyball team in 1991–2009, double European Champion (2003, 2005), Polish Champion (1996, 2010), Italian Champion (2003, 2005).
+Dorota Świeniewicz (born 27 July 1972) is a retired Polish volleyball player who was a member of Poland women's national volleyball team from 1991 to 2009.
+She was a double European Champion (2003, 2005), Polish Champion (1996, 2010), and Italian Champion (2003, 2005).

 Personal life

 On March 1, 2007 she gave birth to son named Julian.
 Child's father is Marek Brandt - a former manager of Poland women's national volleyball team.

 Career

 National team

 On September 28, 2003 Poland women's national volleyball team, including Świeniewicz, beat Turkey (3–0) in final and won title of European Champion 2003.
 Two years later, Polish team with Świeniewicz in squad defended title and achieved second title of European Champion.
 She was Most Valuable Player of tournament.